ViscousTests/website/content/docs/health-and-longevity/cooking.md

 be weird to combine with the other (e.g. spinach in this case).
 More often than not, the result is actually pretty good!

+# Microwave Steam Bowls

+A really easy and convenient way to make some pretty tasty (and healthy!) food.
+The basic premise is that you add your vegetables with a splash of water to a bowl, cover it with a plate, and microwave for 5-8 minutes.
+Then you add extra flavors and enjoy!
+It's easy to get creative with the cooking technique, but here are some examples:

+## Carrots/Onions

+Chop carrots and onions, add water and cook, finish with almond butter and salt.
+Add chia seeds optionally to soak up the water!

+## Thai Carrots/Onions

+Same recipe as before, but instead of almond butter, use natural (e.g. Adams) peanut butter with soy sauce, ginger, garlic, and optionally lime juice.

+## Honey Walnut Shrimp Inspired

+Chop cabbage, add water and cook with brown rice, finish with walnuts and mayonnaise.

 # Staples

 ## Flax Peanut Butter